 For devices that leverage Windows Operating System:

 Antivirus/anti-malware is recommended on the device.
-Manufacturers are recommended to qualify multiple options to support user preferences for different options, especially if the device is used in health care facility environments.
+Manufacturers are recommended to qualify multiple options to support user preferences for different options, especially if the device is used in healthcare facility environments.

-For devices that leverage other Commercial Operating Systems (i.e., Ubuntu, Unix, Linux, Apple, Android, etc.)
+For devices that leverage other Commercial Operating Systems (e.g., Ubuntu, Unix, Linux, Apple, Android):

 Antivirus/anti-malware may be recommended based on the environment and associated risks of the device.
 Different operating systems will likely follow a case-by-case determination based on network exposure and risk.

-For devices that leverage Embedded Operating Systems (i.e., Real-Time Operating Systems, Windows embedded, etc.)
+For devices that leverage Embedded Operating Systems (e.g., Real-Time Operating Systems, Windows embedded):

-Antivirus/anti-malware is generally not needed unless a particular risk or threat is identified that would not be addressed by other expected security controls.
+Antivirus/malware detection/protection software is generally not needed unless a particular risk or threat is identified that would not be addressed by other expected security controls.

 Design devices to enable software configuration management and permit tracking and control of software changes to be electronically obtainable (i.e., machine readable) by authorized users.